Funshojustus/Funshojustus/README.md

 - 🔭 I’m currently working on improving my knowledge in Data Analytics.
 - 🌱 I’m currently learning Python, SQL and JavaScript.
 - 👯 I’m looking to collaborate on Data Analytics projects and learning.
-- 🤔 I’m looking for help with learning and work opportunities.
+- 🤔 I’m looking for help with learning and job opportunities.
 - 💬 Ask me about Python and SQL
 - 📫 funshoijalana@gmail.com
 - 😄 He/Him